CoconutMacaroon/ms-wiki-changes-proposed/README.md

     $ cd redis-git
     $ make

-And, if you feel extra careful, you can run the tests
+And, if you feel extra careful, you can run the tests.
+Some tests may fail if you try to use multiple jobs, so don't do that.

     $ sudo apt-get install tcl
     $ make test